abustamam/redux-awesome-sauce/README.md

 ## Redux Helpers

-This is a basic port of https://github.com/infinitered/reduxsauce
+This is a simple fork of https://github.com/infinitered/reduxsauce

 Most of the original documentation stands, with a few differences, as can be seen in this code example: